-- (1) Number sequence.

-- (2) One-to-one correspondence.

-- (3) Cardinality.

-- (4) Oral and written names for numbers based on grade level standards.
-17

-- 18 (5) Subitizing.
+- 20 (4) Oral and written names for numbers based on 21 grade level standards. - (5) Subitizing. - (6) Number relationships. - (7) Addition, subtraction, multiplication, and division in word problems with a variety of problem types and structures based on grade level standards.

-- (6) Number relationships.
-19 - (7) Addition, subtraction, multiplication, and 2.0 21 division in word problems with a variety of problem types and structures based on grade level standards.
-22 - (8) Connecting addition, subtraction, 23 24 multiplication, and division to place value based on grade 25 level standards. - (9) Computational fluency with whole numbers, 26 fractions, and decimals based on grade level standards.
-27

-1 (10) Spatial reasoning based on grade level standards.
+- 1 (8) Connecting addition, subtraction, - 2 multiplication, and division to place value based on grade - 3 level standards. - 4 (9) Computational fluency with whole numbers, - fractions, and decimals based on grade level standards. - 6 (10) Spatial reasoning based on grade level - 7 standards.

-- (f) In determining which assessment systems to recommend for use by local education agencies, the Elementary Mathematics Task Force, in collaboration with the department, through the Office of Mathematics Improvement, at a minimum, shall also consider all of the following factors: - (1) The time required to conduct each assessment with the intention of minimizing the impact on instructional time. - (2) The level of integration of assessment results with instructional support for educators and students. - (3) The time lines in reporting assessment results for educators, administrators, and parents. - (4) The ability of the formative assessment system to produce automatic reports for teachers, administrators, and parents as required in Section 6.

-Section 4. (a) There is created in the department an Office of Mathematics Improvement, that shall be formed no later than 90 days after the effective date of this act.
-The State Superintendent of Education shall appoint a Director of the Office of Mathematics Improvement whose exclusive focus is K-5 mathematics.
+- 9 recommend for use by local education agencies, the Elementary 10 Mathematics Task Force, in collaboration with the department, 11 through the Office of Mathematics Improvement, at a minimum, 12 shall also consider all of the following factors: - (1) The time required to conduct each assessment with the intention of minimizing the impact on instructional time. - (2) The level of integration of assessment results with instructional support for educators and students. - (3) The time lines in reporting assessment results for educators, administrators, and parents. - (4) The ability of the formative assessment system to produce automatic reports for teachers, administrators, and parents as required in Section 6. - Section 4. (a) There is created in the department an Office of Mathematics Improvement, that shall be formed no later than 90 days after the effective date of this act.
+The State Superintendent of Education shall appoint a Director of the Office of Mathematics Improvement whose exclusive focus is

+K-5 mathematics.
 The director shall have experience in administrative duties, as an elementary mathematics specialist or coach, and in teaching mathematics in a public elementary school.
-In addition to necessary state level staff, each AMSTI region of the state shall have at least one Office of
+Each AMSTI region of the state shall have at least one Office of Mathematics Improvement regional coordinator, based on needs of the region, who has experience in training, supporting, coaching, and teaching mathematics in elementary public schools focused on mathematics data analysis and mathematics improvement.